NikhilSuthar/SparkDataFrameMail/README.md

 # SparkExample
-Various Spark Examples
+How to send Spark DataFrame as a Report in Mail

 **To send DataFrame as a report in Mail**

 We can send a DataFrame as a report in Mail.
 To sending Mail using Spark, you will required [**Scala-Spark-Mail**](https://github.com/NikhilSuthar/Scala-Spark-Mail) library.

 Steps:
-* 1. Download Spark-Scala-Mail Jar from [here](https://github.com/NikhilSuthar/Scala-Spark-Mail/tree/master/Jar).
+*  Download Spark-Scala-Mail Jar from [here](https://github.com/NikhilSuthar/Scala-Spark-Mail/tree/master/Jar).
-* 2. Add external Jar dependecies in Module.
+*  Add external Jar dependecies in Module.
 For more details check [Readme](https://github.com/NikhilSuthar/Scala-Spark-Mail)
-* 3. Below is sample code exmaple for sending DataFrame in the mail,just for reference.
+*  Below is sample code exmaple for sending DataFrame in the mail,just for reference.

       https://github.com/NikhilSuthar/SparkExample/blob/master/src/main/scala/com/spark/util/SparkMail.scala

-  <h1>Example of Spark DataFrame Mail</h1>
+  <h3>Example of Spark DataFrame Mail</h3>

     **Input Dataframe**